QuickAxe/RADCM/README.md

 # Road Anomaly Detection, Classification and Mapping - RADCM

+## Note
+labels = {"Pothole": 0, "Breaker": 1}
+This is the format for labels for the dataset, NOT TO BE INCLUDED IN THE DATASET ITSELF, ONLY FOR MODEL PURPOSES

 ## Some basic directory structure
 All the android app stuff will go in App/
 All the backend stuff, including django folders and all the ml stuff too, will go in Server/